 Boosting Your Korean Air SKYPASS Mileage Balance

 Unfortunately, your options for boosting your Korean Air mileage balance via transfers are minimal.
-Historically, you could transfer Chase Ultimate Rewards to Korean Air.
-However, that relationship ended a few years back.
+Historically, you could transfer Chase Ultimate Rewards or Marriott Bonvoy to Korean Air.
+However, both relationships ended a few years back.

 Korean Air hotel transfer partners